strugee/node-simple-spawn/README.md

 Arguments are, in order: the name of the process to spawn, arguments passed to the subprocess, the subprocess' working directory, and a callback function.

 The callback receives two arguments.
-The first is an `Error` object which is passed if the process couldn't be spawned or if it exited with a nonzero exit code.
-The second is the process' stdout upon its completion.
+The first is an `Error` object which is passed if the process couldn't be spawned or if it exited with a nonzero exit code, otherwise it's `undefined`.
+The second is the process' stdout upon its completion (regardless of any errors that may have occured).

 ## Return value